Goldfish are the most common pet fish we see at aquatic veterinary services. Be they comets or fancy, they have their own sets of unique issues.

 Does your goldfish live in a bowl?

 If your goldfish currently resides in a fish bowl, an upgrade to a tank with a filter is the best thing you can do prior to having the vet out to visit.
 Read more on why fish bowls are ancient technology and need to be phased out.
+Your goldfish tank does not require a heater, but definitely requires a filter.

 How big is your fish tank?

 Goldfish can grow very big!
 That 10-gallon tank you got when you first brought them home may not be big enough.
 We have seen a single goldfish require 100-gallons all to themselves!
 If your goldfish does not swim much or cannot turn comfortably, it’s time to upgrade to a larger tank.
+We recommend at LEAST 20-gallons per goldfish.

 What are your water quality parameters?